harvardinformatics/nextflow-workshop/run/index.md

 nextflow run main.nf -profile singularity
 ```

 Nextflow will download the singularity container for cowpy and run the workflow using that container.
+The singularity container will be cached in the `singularity` directory in the pipeline work directory by default.
+But it is recommended to set the `singularity.cacheDir` parameter to some centralized location so it can be used for other workflows.

 Now let's run the workflow using conda: